-Display the Class Rules and the mini posters.
+Display the Class Rules and the mini poster (page 38)

-Song, "Be Our Best" chant and verse 1 (page 4).
+Sing the song, "Be Our Best" chant and verse 1 (page 4).

 Who would like to share something new that you learned when you talked with a person who has a different belief or religion than yours?